robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 This below image shows that when the learning rate is too high, it may "bounce" around rather than diverging.
 ![high_learning_rate_descent2.png](/high_learning_rate_descent2.png)

+### An end-to-end SGD example
+Now let's look at an example of how finding a minimum can be used to train a model to fit data better.